Collaboration Surface

 In Telegram groups, Waterbrother does not react to every message.
 It only processes slash commands, messages that mention the bot, or replies to one of the bot’s messages.
 Shared execution still requires the room to be in execute mode and the sender to hold the active-operator lock.

 Directly targeted group messages are classified as chat, planning, or execution.
-Only explicit execution requests run the live session.
+Only explicit execution requests run the live session, and in groups those should use /run <prompt>.
 In plan mode, targeted task: and todo: messages are captured into the shared task queue, while targeted product/project questions are answered directly from local repo state.

 Executor Identity